 - Will the cost of plastic surgery create financial stress in your life?

 - Have you discussed your surgical plans with family and friends?

 - Do you have a support network and someone to help you during recovery?

 Ultimately, your doctor will be the one who decides if you are a good candidate for plastic surgery.
-Long Island residents who are interested in discussing cosmetic surgery in more detail should request a surgical consultation with Dr. Romanelli or Dr. Pincus at Romanelli Cosmetic Surgery in Huntington, New York, or call (631) 424-3600 today.
+Long Island residents who are interested in discussing cosmetic surgery in more detail should request a surgical consultation with Dr. Romanelli, Dr. Pincus, or Dr. Layliev at Romanelli Cosmetic Surgery in Huntington, New York, or call (631) 424-3600 today.